-Do they go everywhere with us?
-What if we’re eating out?
+Do they go everywhere (and eat out) with us?

 No – it’s up to you.
 They will be happy at the helm of the boat during the day, and on their own in their cabin during the evenings.
 They understand it’s your holiday, so they’re not expecting to be invited to join in all of the evening festivities, games, dinners or such.
 If you want to invite them, they might accept, or they equally might prefer to do their own thing.

-If you’re chartering with a skipper, then they should ultimately be responsible for the boat (though there are one or two companies that do it differently).
-For the most part that means that you release yourself from having to worry about the boat (getting involved in sailing her as much or as little as you choose), you don’t have to worry about navigation (which is also the skippers’ duty), you avoid the daily drama of manoeuvring in and out of marinas, and you’re not liable for extra costs if the boat doesn’t come back in one piece.
+If you’re chartering with a skipper, then they should ultimately be responsible for the boat, and are responsible for getting you and the boat around safely.
+That means that you don't need to worry about sailing the boat (you can usually get involved in sailing as much or as little as you like), you don’t have to worry about navigation (which is also the skippers’ duty), you avoid the daily drama of manoeuvring in and out of marinas, and you’re not liable for extra costs if the boat doesn’t come back in one piece.